-- 1 If Audition is open, choose File > Close All.
+- 1 Choose File > Close All.
 Don't save any changes.
-Choose File > Open, navigate to the Lesson04 folder, and open the file Arpeggio110.wav. - 2 Click an Effects Rack insert's right arrow button, and then choose Delay and Echo > Delay. - 3 The Mix slider sets the proportion of dry and delayed audio.
+Choose File > Open, navigate to the Lesson04 folder, and open the file Arpeggio110.wav. - 2 Click an Effects Rack insert's right arrow, and then choose Delay and Echo > Delay. - The Mix slider sets the proportion of dry and delayed audio.
 Set the Right Channel to full Dry and the Left channel to full Wet.
-This makes it easy to hear the difference between the delayed signal in the left channel and the dry signal in the right channel.
+This makes it easy to hear the difference between the delayed signal in the left channel and the dry signal in the right channel when the delay effect is enabled.